dmckinnon/dmckinnon.github.io/_drafts/2025-05-15-LLMs-overview.md

 The highest probability word is chosen as the next word then, and written out.

 To continue generating the sequence, the new word is appended to what has been written so far, and passed back in to start the whole process again.

+### Summary

+## Wrapping up
+This should give you a good idea of what's happening next time you ask ChatGPT a question - it has processed how each word in your prompt relates to every word - or rather, token - in its vocabulary, which is vast indeed.
+Then it figures out the most likely token that comes next ... and repeat.
+If you ask "Explain thermodynamics", then the likely tokens are ones that relate to heat, entropy, and various laws.
+But it does better than just that, It won't just say "heat law thermo", since the most likely token after "law" is "of", and so on.

+Another example: when you ask for a summary of text, the embedding vectors that get created attempt to contain all the relationships and meaning in the original text, but in a dense form.
+Then when they are converted from vectors into tokens, the tokens are "This detaisl the second law of thermodynamics" rather than an entire paragraph to say the same.

 Of course, the actual process involves a whole lot more.
 You can have multiple attention layers, each tweaking the embedding vectors and the concepts they represent slightly.
 Each attention layer is trained to focus on different ideas, and so on.
 But this should hopefully be a good broad overview to help understand the base functionality.